robrwo/DBIx-Class-Helper-Row-Enumeration/README.md

 );
 ```

-Note that this is by design, since the intention column modifiers is
+Note that this is by design, since the intention of column modifiers is
 to override existing values.

 # SEE ALSO